 There are plenty of reasons why you might not want to spend too much on a pair of earbuds.
 Maybe you lose/break things easily and don’t want to spend money on something that you know won’t last.
 Or maybe you don’t use headphones often enough to invest in a quality pair.
 The most compelling use case is if you already have a pair of headphones and just want a back-up pair of earbuds under $20.

 There have been numerous occasions where I find myself without my favorite pair of headphones.
 Having a spare in your backpack or back pocket can really come in handy.
 There’s a time and a place for everything, including budget earbuds.
-If you’re looking for some of the best earbuds under $20, check out this list.
+If you’re looking for some of the best earbuds under $20, keep reading.

 MEE Audio Sport-Fi M6P

 Whether you sweat profusely on the daily is neither here nor there, but the MEE Audio Sport-Fi M6P are a great option for exercise enthusiasts on a budget.
 These are IPX5-certified, meaning that they can withstand all the sweat your glands can spill onto them.
 As of publishing, the only model that falls within the sub-$20 category are the pink pair, but, hey, they still sound the same.
 Plus, they’ll be that much easier to find in an overcrowded gym bag.

 These are yet another ear-hook style earbud, but it’s truly functional with the Sport-Fi M6P.
 It provides a more secure fit while isolating noise, so you don’t have to worry about them falling out while you complete your circuit training.
 Need more?
 These include an in-line mic and remote, come with six pairs of ear tips, and a one-year manufacturer’s warranty.
 Overall, these are a steal for workout earbuds under $20.

 |IPX2||✓||Dripping water (3 mm/min)

 Limit: Device max tilt of 15° from drips

 Limit: Device max tilt of 60° from sprays